KGerhardt/ROCkOut/ROCkin/README.md

 # ROCkIn

-A pipeline to prepare for building ROCker models with ROCkOut
+The preparation pipeline for building ROCker models with ROCkOut

-This pipeline walks the researcher through the process of collecting the sequence information necessary to build and refine ROCker models for any functional gene group of interest.
-The steps involve a combination of Python and Bash.
-Both PBS and Sbatch scripts are provided for users with access to a compute cluster.
+This pipeline walks the researcher through the process of collecting the necessary sequence information needed to build and refine ROCker models for any functional gene group of interest.
+The steps involve a combination of Python, Bash, and bioinformatics tools.
+Examples are provided for PBS and Sbatch job schedulers for users with access to a compute cluster.

 To use the provide PBS or Sbatch scripts replace "PATH/to/GitHub/repo" with the path to your local copy of this Github repo, and replace all the "YOUR_PROMPTs" with the relevant information.